 Should we care that organised religion is dying out in Western societies?
 A survey published earlier this week revealed that levels of religious belief in Britain are at an all-time-low.

 Is anti-Semitism different from other forms of hate?
 The British Labour Party and the American Right have both been hit by allegations of Jew-hatred.
 It has a unique and terrible history.

 Science hero attacks top atheist campaigner

 In a clash of scientific heavyweights, the discoverer of the so-called ‘God particle’ has taken on the author of ‘The God Delusion’.
 And what’s their battle about?
 God himself.

 An angel visits the play’s protagonist, Prior, and tells him that God is angry at the constant motion of humans on Earth.
-The angel begs him to stop humanity’s progressing, a request that appals Prior.
+The angel begs him to stop humanity’s progress, a request that appals Prior.
 The play addresses several political and social changes, as well as more personal developments: relationships end, bodies weaken, friendships are formed.
-Is change good, bad, or simply inevitable?
+Is change good, bad or simply inevitable?

 And now for the whirlwind of change

 In his first week as president, Donald Trump is launching a flurry of new policies at breakneck speed covering everything from healthcare to nuclear defence.
 How realistic is this?

 ‘The Age of Humans has begun’ say scientists